Personal Injury Lawyer

 Q: Is it okay to use a hand-free headset when driving?

 A: An increasing number of states have started to pass laws making it illegal to operate a vehicle while using a cell phone.
 Exceptions to this rule may be if a driver is using a hands-free device, then he or she is legally permitted to make or receive phone calls.
-However, it may be best to not use a phone at all while driving.
+However, it may be to not use a phone at all while driving.
 Even if your hands are on the wheel, taking a call can occupy your mental attention and energy.
-It can be difficult to navigate the road and uphold a meaningful conversation at the same time.
+It can be difficult to navigate the road and uphold a meaningful conversation at the same time, as a car accident lawyer in Philadelphia, PA can explain.

 Thank you to our friends and contributors at The Law Offices of Mark T. Hurt for their insight into car accidents and personal injury claims.